 - Adventure Time used this on Finn several times, most notably when he's around Princess Bubblegum.

-- Rainbow Dash blushes in one episode after being profusely thanked by a filly she just saved from a well.
+- Rainbow Dash blushes in "The Mysterious Mare-Do-Well" after being profusely thanked by a filly she just saved from a well.